 Housewives, occasionally, have to deal with trivial tasks like converting the

 temperatures from one scale to another – Celsius to Fahrenheit or vice versa.
 The following programme helps you do it in a split second, without compelling you to go through cumbersome mathematical calculations.

 You just have to type in the temperature to be converted in the relevant box; the answer automatically appears in the other.
 Isn’t that cool?

 Type in the temperature inside a box:

-Great choice for someone looking for a healthy version of meat free special rice dish for lunch.
+A great choice for someone looking for a healthy version of meat-free special rice dish for lunch.
 Also, the aroma and the flavours of pilchard fish, tomatoes, potatoes and sauces will deliver a very satisfying meal indeed!

-Make sure you buy Pacific pilchard in tomato sauce for this recipe as it is the ideal choice to produce the best results.
+Make sure you buy Pacific pilchard in tomato sauce for this recipe as it is the ideal choice to give the best results.

 |Pacific Pilchard in rich tomato sauce||1 small tin 155 g|